Were You Accused Of Selling Stolen Goods?

 Under state law, it may be admissible for the prosecution to show that the defendant:

-- Was found in possession or control of other property stolen from two or more persons on separate occasions
+- Was found in possession or control of other property stolen from two or more people on separate occasions

 - Received other stolen property in another transaction within a year before the transaction for which the defendant is facing charges